 Dr. Silverman is a cultural anthropologist and folklorist who has been involved with Balkan music and culture for over 30 years as a researcher, teacher, activist, and performer.
 Focusing on Bulgaria and Macedonia as well as on Balkan Romani immigrants to North America and western Europe, she has investigated the relationship among politics, ethnicity, ritual, music, and gender.
 She also explores the phenomenon of “Gypsy” music in relation to issues of appropriation, representation, and the negotiation of identities in the world music market.
 Her book Romani Routes: Cultural Politics and Balkan Music in Diaspora was released in 2012 (paperback, 2014) with Oxford University Press with an extensive accompanying website.
 It won the Alan Merriam Book Prize from the Society for Ethnomusicology.
+Her new book, Ivo Papasov’s Balkanology (Bloomsbury, 2021) traces Bulgarian Wedding Music from its creation in the 1970s to its emergence as a world music phenomenon in the 1990s to its reconfiguration in the present.
 Her research has been supported by Guggenheim, IREX, NEH, ACLS, and NCSEER.
 She is also a professional performer and teacher of Balkan music, and works with the NGO Voice of Roma.

 Among her many articles and book chapters about Balkan folklore and Romani (Gypsy) communities in the U.S. and abroad are: Diasporic Ethnicity, Gender and Dance: Muslim Macedonian Roma in New York.
 In Oxford Handbook of Dance and Ethnicity, eds.
 Anthony Shay and Barbara Sellers-Young, Oxford University Press, pp. 160-181(2016); Gypsy/Klezmer Dialectics: Jewish and Romani Traces and Erasures in Contemporary European World Music.
 Ethnomusicology Forum 24(2):159-180 (2015).Macedonia, UNESCO, and Intangible Cultural Heritage: The Challenging Fate of Teškoto.
 Journal of Folklore Research, special issue on UNESCO, eds.
 Michael Foster and Lisa Gilman 52(23): 93-111(2015).
 DJs and the Production of “Gypsy” Music: “Balkan Beats” as Contested Commodity.
 Western Folklore 74(1): 1-27 (2015).
 Global Balkan Gypsy Music: Issues of Migration, Appropiration, and Representation, in the The Globalization of Musics in Transit, eds.
 S. Krüger and R. Trandafoiu (Routledge 2013); Education, Agency, and Power among Macedonian Muslim Romani Women in New York City, Signs (2012).